Posts

 Bad roads can lead to bad wrecks.
 Driving on snow-covered, icy roads is tricky—even for those of us who have been doing it for decades.
 In order to help drivers avoid accidents, the National Highway Transportation Safety Administration and OSHA have developed the “Three Ps” of winter driving safety:

 Some of the advice is pretty obvious—like making sure all the ice and snow is scraped off all your windows before you head down the road.
 But even though common sense dictates that being able to see is critical to safe driving, we’ve all seen people weaving around as they peer out of the very small space they’ve cleared on their windshield that looks like a porthole on a tank’s gun turret.
-There’s only one difference: a car isn’t a tank rolling through woods, it’s a car lurching down a road crowded with other vehicles that can be hit because the driver can’t see them, lane lines, traffic signals or stop signs.
-So let’s start with the obvious, clear off all your windows, it’s great way to prevent collisions.
-We’re talking to guys in particular, because as the graphic shows, men are a lot more likely to drive in cars with ice-covered windows then women…
+There’s only one difference: a car isn’t a tank rolling through woods, it’s a car lurching down a road crowded with other vehicles that can be hit because the driver can’t see them, lane lines, traffic signals, or stop signs.
+So let’s start with the obvious, clear off all your windows, it’s a great way to prevent collisions.
+We’re talking to guys in particular because as the graphic shows, men are a lot more likely to drive in cars with ice-covered windows than women…

 Here are the rest of NHTSA’s “Three Ps: